PERIOD (TITIK)

 exquisite pink color) on our trip to Texas.

-The first letter in a parenthetical question or exclamation is always capitalized.
+The first letter in a parenthetical question or exclamation

 Salah: We saw Brown Pelicans (have you ever seen